overture-stack/website/markdown/documentation/song/user/api/index.md

 title: API Usage
 ---

 Song provides a RESTful API that allows you to interact with its database management functionalities.
-Depending on your use case, there are various methods available to interact with the Song API.
+Depending on your use case, various methods are available to interact with the Song API.

 ## The Swagger UI

 The Swagger UI is a helpful tool for exploration and simple use cases.
-It provides detailed descriptions of all the available endpoints, expected inputs, and error responses.
+It describes all the available endpoints, expected inputs, and error responses.

 Depending on your deployment, you can access the Swagger UI from one of the following links: